Rear Gunner – Sentinel of the Skies ~ Tail End Charlie

 Tail-gunner’s domain was a tiny Perspex-encased coffin in which his head touched the top and his shoulders brushed the sides.
 There was only enough room in front to get his hands around the triggers of the 4 Browning machine guns.
-He sat here unable to move for as long as 10 hours at a time – and freezing half to death.
-The canopy tended to frost up or smear with dirt and oil, so one panel of Perspex at eye-level was removed, leaving his face exposed to the slipstream.
+He sat there unable to move for as long as 10 hours at a time – and freezing half to death.
+The Canopy tended to frost up or smear with dirt & oil, so one panel of Perspex at eye-level was removed, leaving his face exposed to the slipstream.
 ‘In temperatures of -30°F, my breath froze into an icicle in front of me.
-I waited until it was 3 or 4 inches long before breaking it off.’
+I waited until it was 3 or 4 ins long before breaking it off.’

-During the 1930‘s great strides were made in the development of powered gun turrets in the belief that they would be capable of defending bombers from fighter attack.
-They were technologically advanced for the time, fully enclosed and providing the air gunner with more firepower than ever before.
-However, with the advent of war, it became obvious to Bomber Command that formation flying during the day, even with the latest Turrets, would not provide protection for the bombers from a swift, heavily armed Fighter aircraft.
-The British turned to night bombing but the air gunner’s role remained the same, that of the primary lookout and protector of the Aircraft and the lives of those aboard.
+During the 1930‘s great strides were made in the development of powered gun turrets in the belief that they would be capable of defending Bombers from Fighter Attack.
+They were technologically advanced for the time, fully enclosed and providing the Air Gunner with more Firepower than ever before.
+However, with the advent of War, it became obvious to Bomber Command that Formation Flying during the day, even with the latest Turrets, would not provide protection for the Bombers from a swift, heavily armed Fighter Aircraft.
+The British turned to Night Bombing but the Air Gunner’s role remained the same, that of the primary lookout & protector of the Aircraft and the lives of those aboard.

 Almost all Lancasters were equipped with 3 Frazer-Nash (FN) hydraulically operated turrets, each with .303 calibre machine guns.
-The FN-5 nose turret had 2 guns, the FN-50 mid-upper turret had 2, and the FN20 tail turret had 4.
-The FN64 mid-under turret saw only limited use in the aircraft’s early months.
-The nose turret was rarely used and manned by the bomb aimer if required.
+The FN-5 Nose Turret had 2 guns, the FN-50 Mid-upper Turret had 2, and the FN20 Tail Turret had 4.
+The FN64 mid-under Turret saw only limited use in the Aircraft’s early months.
+The Nose Yurret was rarely used and manned by the Bomb Aimer if required.

 Another Gunners Tale

 10/11 April 1944: Rear gunner was Sergeant I D Hancocks (Taffy).
 Aircraft was ‘OOR Wullie‘ KN-W 77 Sqdn (LL126), target Tergnier.
 Special equipment (Aural Monica) not used.
 Time was 0013, height 11,000 feet, heading 298 Magnetic; position 49.46 North 01.37 East.
-Visibility was good above, poor below, with a full moon.
-Three Fighter Flares were seen astern, 5 minutes before the attack.
-First visual was by Pilot, at 500 yards, Port bow down.
-Enemy aircraft carried a light in the nose.
-The Halifax took evasive action during the attack, losing 1,000 feet.
-Flight Engineer and Mid-upper Gunner kept watching while Rear Gunner (Hancocks) fired about 112 rounds.
-The Pilot 1st saw the enemy aircraft on the Port bow below at approximately 1,500 feet flying on a reciprocal course, but before he could state the exact position the Halifax was subjected to heavy flak, immediate combat manoeuvres being taken.
-The Rear Gunner then saw enemy Aircraft on the Port beam, range approximately 700 feet, slightly below.
-He instructed the Pilot to prepare to corkscrew Port and as he gave these instructions the enemy aircraft turned into the attack from the Port quarter, range 400 yards.
-As the enemy Aircraft turned it opened fire, the Rear Gunner returning the fire immediately with a long burst.
-The enemy aircraft was seen to blow up in mid-air at approximately 200 yards.
-The Mid-Upper Gunner [Brooks] meanwhile was not able to bring his guns to bear owing to the obstruction of the tailplane, but he saw the enemy aircraft explode and fall in flames and burn on the ground.
-The Bomb Aimer who was lying in the nose confirms the destruction of the enemy Aircraft which he saw on fire and burning on the ground.
-At the time of the attack there was no searchlight activity but roughly 5 minutes before the attack, 3 Fighter flares were dropped dead astern.
+Visibility was good above, but poor below, with a full moon.
+Three Fighter Flares were seen Astern, 5 mins before the attack.
+First visual was by Pilot, at 500 yards, Port-bow down.
+Enemy Aircraft carried a light in the nose.
+The Halifax took evasive action during the Attack, losing 1,000ft.
+Flight Engineer & Mid-upper Gunner kept watching while Rear Gunner (Hancocks) fired about 112 rounds.
+The Pilot 1st saw the Enemy Aircraft on the Port-bow below at approximately 1,500ft flying on a reciprocal course, but before he could state the exact position the Halifax was subjected to heavy Flak, immediate combat manoeuvres being taken.
+The Rear Gunner then saw Enemy Aircraft on the Port beam, range approximately 700ft, slightly below.
+He instructed the Pilot to prepare to Corkscrew Port and as he gave these instructions the Enemy Aircraft turned into the attack from the Port Quarter, range 400 yards.
+As the Enemy Aircraft turned it opened fire, the Rear Gunner returning the fire immediately with a long burst.
+The Enemy Aircraft was seen to blow up in mid-air at approximately 200 yards.
+The Mid-Upper Gunner [Brooks] meanwhile was not able to bring his Guns to bear owing to the obstruction of the Tailplane, but he saw the Enemy Aircraft explode and fall in flames and burn on the ground.
+The Bomb Aimer who was lying in the Nose confirms the destruction of the Enemy Aircraft which he saw on fire & burning on the ground.
+At the time of the Attack there was no Searchlight activity but roughly 5 mins before the attack, 3 Fighter Flares were dropped dead Astern.

-Flying firstly with 626 Squadron, and later 156 Pathfinder Squadron, Ron Smith flew 65 Operations and recorded them with the intensity brought on by the isolation of being cocooned in his lonely gun Turret. `Suddenly we were over the Big City… after long hours of searching the night sky from the coast, to be suddenly propelled into the brilliant hell over Berlin produced a freezing of the mind…flak sliced up through the broken illuminated clouds, ascending gracefully to stream past the Turret.
-A Lancaster slid across at right angles with a single fighter just behind it, as if attached by an invisible thread… the City far below was bubbling and boiling, splashes of the fire opening out as the blockbusters pierced this terrible cauldron brew.’
+Flying firstly with 626 Squadron, and later 156 Pathfinder Squadron, Ron Smith flew 65 Operations and recorded them with the intensity brought on by the isolation of being cocooned in his lonely Gun Turret. `Suddenly we were over the Big City… after long hours of searching the night sky from the Coast, to be suddenly propelled into the brilliant hell over Berlin produced a freezing of the mind…flak sliced up through the broken illuminated clouds, ascending gracefully to stream past the Turret.
+A Lancaster slid across at right angles with a single Fighter just behind it, as if attached by an invisible thread… the City far below was bubbling & boiling, splashes of the Fire opening out as the Blockbusters pierced this terrible cauldron brew.’

-It is worth noting here that the sole survivor from the 4 aircraft lost over Mailley-le-Camp, was the Rear Gunner of SR-Z Jack Worsford.
-His personal experience must be considered one of the ‘Miracles’ of the war.
-The tail of his Lancaster was severed from the main fuselage in mid-air.
-With his parachute still in the main Fuselage, his rear Turret fell from 5,000 feet.
-Fortunately for him, the twin Lancaster Tail assembly saved his life, spinning to earth like a sycamore seed and after hitting overhead cables and trees he survived to spend the rest of the war in captivity.
+It is worth noting here that the sole survivor from the 4 Aircraft lost over Mailley-le-Camp, was the Rear Gunner of SR-Z Jack Worsford.
+His personal experience must be considered one of the ‘Miracles’ of the War.
+The Tail of his Lancaster was severed from the main Fuselage in mid-air.
+With his Parachute still in the main Fuselage, his rear Turret fell from 5,000ft.
+Fortunately for him, the twin Lancaster Tail assembly saved his life, spinning to earth like a sycamore seed and after hitting overhead cables and trees he survived to spend the rest of the War in captivity.

 Facing concentrated flak was like flying into a curtain of high explosive.
-‘All of a sudden there would be red fire-flashes and orange explosions on either side of me, lighting up the inside of the Turret.
+‘All of a sudden there would be Red Fire-flashes and Orange Explosions on either side of me, lighting up the inside of the Turret.
 It comes horribly close and there is nothing you can do to protect yourself.’
-A direct hit by a shell would destroy a plane in mid-air, but most damages were caused by shrapnel slicing into the Aircraft’s Fuel and Hydraulic lines, Oil system or Engines and into its Aircrew.
+A direct hit by a Shell would destroy a Plane in mid-air, but most damages were caused by Shrapnel slicing into the Aircraft’s Fuel & Hydraulic lines, Oil System or Engines and into its Aircrew.

 One Legged Rear Gunner

-Roberts Christian Dunstan DSO (5 November 1922 – 11 October 1989) was an Australian soldier and Airman of WW2.
-He was noted on his return to Australia after the War as a one-legged air gunner who had served with RAF Bomber Command.
-Dunstan was born in Bendigo, Victoria on 5 November 1922.
-He joined the Australian Imperial Force aged 17 on 3 June 1940.
-After Training, he was sent to the 2/8th Field Company, a Field Engineer unit, in North Africa as a reinforcement.
+Roberts Christian Dunstan DSO (5 November 1922 – 11th October 1989) was an Australian Soldier & Airman of WW2.
+He was noted on his return to Australia after the War as a one-legged Air Gunner who had served with RAF Bomber Command.
+Dunstan was born in Bendigo, Victoria on 5th November 1922.
+He joined the Australian Imperial Force aged 17 on 3rd June 1940.
+After Training, he was sent to the 2/8th Field Company, a Field Engineer Unit, in North Africa as a reinforcement.
 In January 1941, near Tobruk, he was wounded in the knee and had his leg amputated.
 After resting in Egypt he was returned to Australia and medically discharged.
 Not happy with his short service, Dunstan attempted to join the Royal Australian Air Force as an Air Gunner.
-In 1942 he trained at Port Pirie and, promoted to Sergeant at the end of his course, he embarked for Europe.
-Dunstan was assigned to No. 460 Squadron RAAF at RAF Binbrook, Lincolnshire, England as a Lancaster Rear gunner.
-He flew his 1st Operation on 11 June 1943 to Düsseldorf.
+In 1942 he trained at Port Pirie and, promoted to Sergeant at the end of his Course, he embarked for Europe.
+Dunstan was assigned to No. 460 Squadron RAAF at RAF Binbrook, Lincolnshire, England as a Lancaster Rear Gunner.
+He flew his 1st Operation on 11th June 1943 to Düsseldorf.
 In October he was commissioned as a Pilot Officer and later was awarded the DSO for his efforts as a “Cool and skilful Air Gunner despite the handicap of one leg”.
-During one raid on Kassel on 22/23 October 1943, the Plane in which he was flying was hit by 2 incendiary bombs dropped by another Lancaster, which was off course.
-The damage caused by this accident cut off the Oxygen supply to Dunstan and the Mid-upper gunner, Flight Sergeant Hegarty.
-As a result of the oxygen starvation that both men suffered, neither saw the approach of an Enemy Night-Fighter, whose attack and badly damaged the Lancaster, one cannon shell passing through the Rear-gunner’s Turret.
+During one raid on Kassel on 22/23rd October 1943, the Plane in which he was flying was hit by 2 incendiary Bombs dropped by another Lancaster, which was off-course.
+The damage caused by this accident cut off the Oxygen Supply to Dunstan and the Mid-upper Gunner, Flight Sergeant Hegarty.
+As a result of the Oxygen starvation that both men suffered, neither saw the approach of an Enemy Night-Fighter, whose attack had badly damaged the Lancaster, one cannon shell passing through the Rear-gunner’s Turret.
 The Aircraft managed to return home and make a crash-landing at Bisham, the Crew escaping unhurt.
-Dunstan soon completed a full tour of 30 operations and returned to Australia in August 1944.
-He was discharged from the RAAF on 2 October 1945.
+Dunstan soon completed a full Tour of 30 operations and returned to Australia in August 1944.
+He was discharged from the RAAF on 2nd October 1945.